coq/coq/doc/sphinx/proof-engine/proof-handling.rst

 .. cmd:: Admitted.
    :name: Admitted (interactive proof)

-This command is available in interactive editing proof mode to give up the current proof and declare the initial goal as an axiom.
+This command is available in interactive editing mode to give up the current proof and declare the initial goal as an axiom.

 .. cmd:: Proof @term.